MalakiaDaley/Portfolio/README.md

 spreading the elements side-to-side.
 It also show's timeline of work the author has done without too big boxes or overly big text it matches a nice font style.
 Using the sans-serif font family.

+However A.I has been used in this portfolio.

 Image Attached Below
 ```
 <img src="/Images/Portfolio3.png" alt="This is the 3rd Portfolio">